mintopia/flights/README.md

 - More features, plane type, WiFi, seat pitch, etc.
 - Unit tests, coverage and mutation testing
 - Full documentation
+- Possibly an adapter to make it nice to use in Laravel with a Servie Provider, Carbon for dates and Collections

 ## Thanks